Syncing Your Alfred Settings Between Macs

 - Alfred's main hotkey

 - Currently selected theme (allows different theme per Mac)

 - Custom home folder for File System Navigation

-You can use any service that syncs files locally in the same way Dropbox does.
+You can use any service that syncs files locally, provided this service meets some basic requirements:

 Why can't I use the Apps folder in Dropbox?